 Coursera aims to make learning opportunities available to a global audience and empower individuals to acquire knowledge, develop skills, and advance their careers.

-You get a diverse selection of courses covering various disciplines, including academic subjects, professional skills, and emerging fields.
+You get diverse courses covering various disciplines, including academic subjects, professional skills, and emerging fields.
 Besides, you can explore topics ranging from computer science and business to humanities, health sciences, and more.

 Number of Courses Offered By Coursera and Udacity